 Q. 67.
 Can my child rest in the clinic if he or she is tired?

 A. Students who visit the clinic will receive an assessment to determine the nature of their complaint.
 To keep the risk of exposure to a minimum, only students with an essential health care need will remain in the clinic.

 Q. 66.
 How will my child receive daily medications?

 A. Students who require daily medication at school will go to the clinic for administration by our clinic staff at the prescribed time.
 Students will remain in the well area of the clinic to receive medications.
 Please be sure to complete, and have your physician sign, the necessary Administration of Medication During the School Day form at the start of the year.

 Q. 65.
 What if my child cannot wear a cloth face covering?

 A. The CDC recommends all people 2 years of age and older wear a cloth face covering in public settings and when around people who don’t live in their household, especially when other physical distancing measures are difficult to maintain.
 Wearing face masks throughout the school day is a critical component in our safety protocols this year.
+These masks should not have valves or vents.
 The CDC also recognizes that wearing cloth face coverings may not be possible in every situation or for some people.
 In some situations, wearing a cloth face covering may exacerbate a physical or mental health condition, lead to a medical emergency or introduce significant safety concerns.